 I've updated a small Pinterest site I posted several years ago about Verizon's response to the 9/11 terrorist attacks in New York.
 You can view it here -- and already nearly half the photos are no longer archived on the company's website, so I'm glad I downloaded them when I did.

 I had an unobstructed, panoramic view of the attacks from Verizon offices on the 32nd Floor of 1095 Avenue of the Americas, and I worked straight through for the next two days, returning home on my wedding anniversary.
 My job was to help represent the company in the aftermath, and I've never been prouder of every one of my co-workers, especially those -- union-represented workers and top management alike -- who rushed to the scene to begin recovery efforts.

 At the time, I couldn't grasp the experience.
 I felt largely empty, worried about my family, but relieved to be busy just the same.
-I remember images -- for example, a group of machine-gun wielding soldiers standing guard around a makeshift campfire in the middle of deserted Fifth Avenue late that evening -- but, really, there were no words.
+I remember images -- for example, a group of machine-gun wielding soldiers standing guard around a makeshift campfire in front of the New York Public Library, in the middle of an otherwise deserted Fifth Avenue, late that evening -- but, really, there were no words.

 A year later, I happened to be at a conference in Boston, and I remember 9/11/02 as a windy day, full of foreboding clouds and melancholy... fitting weather for a memorial day of sorts.